Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Using Application Tokens for Advertising Expenditure

 Imran: I think tokens, or application tokens, can essentially be seen as a form of advertising expenditure.
-As more and more people become interested in them, this phenomenon may relate to who the founders are or other factors.
-Through tokens, you can attract users and even capture a certain market psychological share.
+As more and more people become interested in them, this phenomenon may be related to who the founders are or other factors.
+Through tokens, you can attract users and even occupy a certain market psychological share.
 In my view, there is a correspondence between advertising expenditure and viral spread.
 Memes are a form of tokens, while application tokens are more like tools for driving viral spread.
 This may also involve concepts similar to "user acquisition funnels."
-The JellyJelly team has attempted a similar approach.
+The JellyJelly team has attempted something similar.

 JellyJelly

 Every time they launch a token, I'm usually asleep.
-They always release at 9 PM, and I have a habit of turning off all screens two hours before bed.
+They always release it at 9 PM, and I have a habit of turning off all screens two hours before bed.
 So I always miss it.
 Trump's token was at 9 PM, Vine's token was at 9 PM, and JellyJelly's token was also at 9 PM.
-I might have missed out on about eight figures in earnings.
+I've probably missed out on about eight figures in profits.

-Imran: These are just experiments happening right now.
-I believe the future will get better and will continue to improve over time.
+Imran: These are just experiments happening, and I believe the future will get better and improve over time.

-Qiao: People's consumption habits have changed.
-Issuing tokens has become very common, and it's no longer surprising for anyone to launch a token, and it all started with the launch of $TRUMP.
+Qiao: People's consumption habits have changed now.
+Issuing tokens has become very common, and it's no longer surprising when anyone launches a token, and it all started with the launch of $TRUMP.

 The Future Prospects of Tokenization in Startups